NVlabs/FPSci/data-files/systemConfigReadme.md

 # System Configuration
-The system configuration file plays a dual role in the abstract-fps application.
+The system configuration file plays a dual role in `FirstPersonScience`.
 First it provides configuration information related to the hardware setup of the machine (namely whether a hardware click-to-photon logger is present and if so which COM port it uses).
 Second it records the system parameters from the experiment for later analysis.

 ## Input Fields
 The following fields are input to the `systemconfig.Any` file: